izhar100/izhar_e_thoughts/README.md

-# ThreadsClone
+# Izhar_e_thoughts

 ## About the Project

-ThreadsClone is an impressive social media application developed individually in just 7 days.
+Izhar_e_thoughts is an impressive social media application developed individually in just 7 days.
 It leverages the power of the MERN (MongoDB, Express, React, Node.js) stack, JWT for authentication, and Socket.IO for real-time chatting.
 This app empowers users to create accounts, securely log in, and participate in a dynamic social community.
 Users can create image-rich posts, engage in likes and comments, search, follow, and even engage in real-time messaging.

 [Watch Live Demo Video](https://youtu.be/VWg6OouqnEo?si=OTfARBvQbyO4IA42)

-Check out the live deployment [here](https://threadsclone-kappa.vercel.app).
+Check out the live deployment [here](https://izharthoughts.vercel.app/).

 ## Tech Stack